Options

 Override the auto-detected target platform

-Options: auto linux macos windows pyodide
+Options: auto linux macos windows ios pyodide

 Default: auto